 Volunteers are welcome all year round.
 You are free to choose your own arrival date, but it is recommended to start on a Monday.
-The duration of your stay must be 2 weeks or longer.
+Minimum stay is 1 week but preferable longer.

-This project is easy to combine with the project Big cats (GS38GKZA) in South Africa.
+This project is also easy to combine with the project Big cats (GS38GKZA) in South Africa.